bahmutov/code-snippets/README.md

 * [timing.js](timing.js) - Detailed page timing information,
 from [addyosmani/timing.js](https://github.com/addyosmani/timing.js).
 * [local-storage-size.js](local-storage-size.js) - measures size of the strings in the `localStorage`.
+* [expensive-keys.js](expensive-keys.js) - measures how much space individual keys and their values take up in a collection of objects.

 ### Angular performance